Step 1Establish the scope of property purchase

 When considering your commerical property purchase it is important to establish your budget, set your investment goals and make sure costs can be covered if the property were to become unexpectedly vacant.

-Commercial Property Finance may not be as readily available as you might expect, particularly for first-time buyers or inexperienced investors.
-A Commercial Finance Broker can help assess your situation, your needs and come up with a range of financial solutions to help facilitate your purchase.
+Commercial property finance may not be as readily available as you might expect, particularly for first-time buyers or inexperienced investors.
+A Commercial Finance Broker can help assess your situation, your needs and come up with a range of financial solutions to help buying a property.
 They can seek the best terms and rates available to your circumstances.
 Please contact us for further information.

 Know where you want to invest

 Appoint an agent or surveyor such as Omeeto to help you research the market to form a view of value, supply, demand and vacancy rates.

 If you are a first time investor it may be wise to buy something local to you and in a sector you are familiar with.

 Step 2Factoring the costs of buying commercial property

 Acquisition of Commercial Property is generally more expensive than residential.
 It is often prudent to retain an agent or Surveyor such as Omeeto to assist with negotiating your commercial property purchase.
 If you require property finance a commercial Mortgage Broker shall be able to advise on Arrangement and Valuation fees associated with a commercial loan.